ilaborie/plop-logger/README.md

 import { defaultConfig, Logger } from "./../src";

 // Create a custom config
+// using ISO Date
+// every logger named 'service' or 'service.*' should log warnings and errors
-const customConfig = {
+// but the logger named 'service.plopper' should log everything const customConfig = {
   ...defaultConfig,
+  levels: {
+    service: "warn",
+    "service.plopper": "trace" // level is case-insensitive
+  },
   formatDate(date: Date) {
     return date.toISOString();
   }